Mississippi Department of Public Safety Point System

 - You will have your license suspended if violations are added to your driving record.
 Failure to pay tickets can result in a suspension of your license and reinstatement is costly.
 You may be imprisoned for driving with a suspended license.

 - Accumulating points on your driving license is also likely to increase your auto insurance rates.
 See our auto insurance section for more information about obtaining quality car insurance at competitive rates.

 You will be subject to specific penalties according to how many tickets you accumulate.
 Failure to pay them results in automatic suspension.
 Suspension fee is $285.50 along with a reinstatement fee of $25.
-More information on suspension and associated penalties can be found here.

 HOW TO CLEAR YOUR DRIVING RECORD

 The Mississippi DPS maintains a record of all violations added to your driving license.
 You can order online to get your driving record, which will show all violations, accidents if any and the current status of your license.
 Please note that this is for your own personal use only.
 You can also ask for a report in the mail by writing to: